TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          * Click on the root page of your website.

-         * Click page properties > Appearance.
+         * Click Page Properties > Appearance.

          * Select the new Backend Layout for this page and for the subpages.
            This way the new Backend Layout will be preselected for all subpages (also for new ones).

-         * Now the columns with colPos=0 and colPos=1 are labeled with "Content" and "Left".
+         * Now the columns with colPos=1 and colPos=0 are displayed, labeled with "Left" and "Content".

          .. figure:: ../../Images/simpleBackendLayout.png
             :alt: A simple Backend Layout

+   Default
+         1,0,2,3

 .. container:: table-row